 3. Small Business Administration (SBA) Loan

 The biggest downside to an SBA loan is the drawn-out application and approval process, which can extend up to three months before you receive funds.
-It’s therefore not appropriate for emergency needs, but if you can wait for approval, you’ll enjoy the security and cost savings of an SBA loan.
+It’s therefore not appropriate for emergency needs, but if you can wait for approval, you’ll enjoy an SBA loan's security and cost savings.

 4. Equipment Financing

 Equipment financing helps a business owner buy or replace equipment without having to pay for large items all at once upfront.
 The owner can pay in monthly installments for major equipment, which is used as collateral.

 Equipment financing is helpful because it keeps a business operational without a big cash dump burden.
 It's also a tax benefit because you can write off the full cost of the equipment in the first tax year.